 Once your back down to the V trail head, you will pop out to the road, hang right, cross back over the bridge and then up to the Visitor Center.
 Take the stone steps up to the Visitor Center, turn left, and then head behind the Visitor Center to smell the flowers as you hop on the Link Trail and descend for an up close and personal view of the Loyalsock Creek.

 As you reach the top of the cascading waterfalls, you will be on the short section of trail that you double back on.
 Take a left, cross the road, start up the mountain until you reach the big rock in the middle of the trail, then turn left again.
-You will see arrows directing you and we will have people yelling at you to go the right way!
+You will see arrows directing you and we may have people yelling at you to go the right way!
 If you go the wrong way, be prepared to be bombarded with insults and the like for not following their directions!

 Once you have made that left at the big rock, you are now on the blue Canyon Vista trail!
 Run hard from here to the campground, as it's all level or downhill and not too technical.
-I would suggest that you don't forget to take in Warren's Window along the way, named after local trail builder Warren Renninger.
+I would suggest that you don't forget to take in Warren's Window along the way, named after famous local trail builder Warren Renninger.
 Down to the campground road, turn right and make your way over to the first aid station!

 Unlike the first major climb up High Rock Trail which starts you off very steep and slowly relinquishes its mighty death grip, Canyon Vista Trail will feel like it just won't let up.
-Leave the aid station at the state park campground, pass through a set of campsites on a connector trail, then link up with the new Canyon Vista Trail.
+Leave the aid station at the state park campground, pass through a set of campsites on a connector trail, then re-link with the Canyon Vista Trail.
 Once you're headed up the mountainside, buckle down and hold the cursing to a minimum.
 Before you reach the top of the climb, you will be rerouted to the yellow Cold Run trail to be rewarded with some neat geological features.
 Remember Warren's Window?
 Well, this trail was dug in by Warren in 2017 and offers up some very cool views, rock formations, and other surprises along the way.
 Once you reach the end of Cold Run Trail, you'll reconnect with the Canyon Vista Trail for some more surprise rock formations, and eventually up to the "round-a-bout" where you will turn right.
 This is where the Loyalsock Trail, Link Trail and Canyon Vista Trail merge and routes you to the gorgeous Canyon Vista.
 Before we reach the view though, how about some more large rocks to play around on?
 Feeling like a kid again yet??